electrovir/element-book/README.md

 # element-book

-Because Storybook is madness and uncomposable.
+Because Storybook is madness, un-composable, and impossible to back-track.

 WIP